callywampus/exocore/_zettles/6-ketoprogesterone (6-keto P4).md

 _= I think there’s far too little information to judge the risks confidently; I would want at least some good long term animal studies before I tried one of them."_**

 The phrasing being inconsistent with the way Ray writes has lead to some skepticism as to whether this is a legitimate email from Ray or a faked quote to bash haidut.
-Out of abundance of caution I am including it.
+For the sake of providing multiple perspectives I am including it.

+Since this chemical likely opposes cortisol, in a stressful situation if the body cannot mount a cortisol response it may compensate with adrenaline.
+Some are stacking 6-keto P4 with Pansterone in approximately a 2:1 ratio to account for this.
+6-keto, being a progestogen, may compete with progesterone and T for access to the 5-AR enzyme and when used on its own to result in lower DHT or allopregnanolone levels.
+I have personally not observed a need for this but it is worth mentioning.

 https://raypeatforum.com/community/threads/6-keto-p4-liquid-6-ketoprogesterone-for-lab-r-d.24968/